hasura/agentic-data-access-benchmark/README.md

 ### Evolution of LLM Benchmarks

 The landscape of AI benchmarks has evolved significantly over the past decade.
-Early benchmarks like SQuAD[^1], TriviaQA[^2], and NaturalQuestions[NQ] focused primarily on evaluating question-answering capabilities over public information (typically using Wikipedia as source of truth).
-For database question-answering, specialized datasets like Spider, WikiSQL, and BIRD have emerged to evaluate a language model's ability to translate natural language queries into SQL statements (text-to-SQL).
+Early benchmarks like SQuAD[^1], TriviaQA[^2], and NaturalQuestions[^3] focused primarily on evaluating question-answering capabilities over public information (typically using Wikipedia as source of truth).
+For database question-answering, specialized datasets like Spider[^4], WikiSQL[^5], and BIRD[^6] have emerged to evaluate a language model's ability to translate natural language queries into SQL statements (text-to-SQL).
 .
 With the emergence of Large Language Models (LLMs), these traditional benchmarks have been largely surpassed.
-More recent evaluations like MMLU and Big-Bench Hard have shifted focus to assess broader reasoning and language understanding capabilities more appropriate for modern LLMs.
-There is still significant energy in both academia and industry in creating good datasets for benchmarking different LLM capabilities as seen by OpenAI's SimpleQA benchmark.
+More recent evaluations like MMLU[^7] and Big-Bench Hard[^8] have shifted focus to assess broader reasoning and language understanding capabilities more appropriate for modern LLMs.
+There is still significant energy in both academia and industry in creating good datasets for benchmarking different LLM capabilities as seen by OpenAI's SimpleQA[^9] benchmark.

 ### Benchmarks for LLMs with External Systems

 While traditional benchmarks evaluate AI capabilities using knowledge embedded within model parameters, a new class of benchmarks has emerged to assess LLM performance when interfacing with external systems.
 These generally fall into two categories:

-1. Retrieval-augmented approaches[REALM, RAG]: This incorporates explicit retrieval steps to enhance the user input with external data.
-Classic benchmarks like TriviaQA and NaturalQuestions have been adapted for retrieval-augmentation using vector-search methods typicall on Wikipedia corpus.
-Advanced datasets like FRAMES and CRAG further extend these capabilities
+1. Retrieval-augmented approaches[^10],[^11]: This incorporates explicit retrieval steps to enhance the user input with external data.
+Classic benchmarks like TriviaQA[^2] and NaturalQuestions[^3] have been adapted for retrieval-augmentation using text embedding methods (like S-BERT[^12]).
+Benchmarks like HotPotQA are used for evaluating multi-hop retrieval strategies. like FRAMES[^13] and CRAG[^14] enhance the complexity of the questions and make it more real-world.

-2. Tool use[Toolformer, ReAct]: Tool use enables LLMs to dynamically request and interact with external tools - from simple calculators to complex APIs and web search capabilities.
-This is a more recent advancement and various benchmarks like ToolQA, APIbench and HotPotQA are used for evaluating tool use capability of the LLM.
-More recently, tool use has enabled diverse efforts in making more agentic systems and generic assistants as evident from benchmarks like GAIA[GAIA] and AgentBench[AgentBench].
+2. Tool use[^25], [^30]: Tool use enables LLMs to dynamically request and interact with external tools - from simple calculators to complex APIs and web search capabilities.
+This is a more recent advancement and various benchmarks like ToolQA[^26], API-bank[^27] and HotPotQA[^31] are used for evaluating tool use capability of the LLM.
+More recently, tool use has enabled diverse efforts in making more agentic systems and generic assistants as evident from benchmarks like GAIA[^32].

 ### Limitations for Enterprise Applications